Last Updated on December 31, 2022

 Many mattresses today are made with synthetic fibers.
 Companies do not have to disclose the makeup of their fibers; the formula is proprietary.
 Did you know that your memory foam mattress contains petroleum?
-It’s hard to believe that in this day and age, it’s actually harder to find eco-friendly goods which don’t include some form of chemicals.
+It’s hard to believe that in this day and age, it’s actually harder to find eco-friendly goods that don’t include some form of chemicals.
 The question is, can you even find an entirely non-toxic memory foam mattress?

 More importantly, are these substances harmful?
 The jury is still out on that one.
 Many sources point to the presence of flame retardants known as PBDEs in certain mattresses.
 They say these chemicals are harmful to humans.
 However, the Sleep Product Safety Council says that a new mattress will not contain PDBE’s, as production was discontinued back in 2004.